-Technically, the Dictators were the first of the New York vanguard not yet labelled punk rock to release an album (1974's critically acclaimed and publicly ignored Go Girl Crazy!).
-But PSG were the first to attain what could be called success as Horses entered the Billboard Top 50, "surprising everybody!" exclaims Kaye.
+Technically, the Dictators were the first of the New York vanguard not yet labeled punk rock to release an album (1974's critically acclaimed but publicly ignored Go Girl Crazy!).
+But PSG were the first to attain what could be called success as Horses entered the Billboard Top 50 — "surprising everybody!" exclaims Kaye.

 Lenny Kaye sent Idol Worship a postcard to say

 "Thank You" for the interview I did with him in 1980!

 This time around, Jack Douglas (producer of Aerosmith) oversaw the studio proceedings, which prompted influential music critic Robert Christgau to fume: "It's priggish if not stupid to complain that Radio Ethiopia's 'four chords are not well played.'
 If they were executed with the precise attack of an Aerosmith, then they would not be well played."